meteor/meteor/content/ui-ux.md

 After reading this guide, you'll know:

 1. How to build reusable client side components in any user interface framework.
-2. How to build a styleguide to allow you to visually test such reusable components.
+2. How to build a style guide to allow you to visually test such reusable components.
 3. Patterns for building front end components in a performant way in Meteor.
 4. How to build user interfaces in a maintainable and extensible way.
 5. How to build components that can cope with a variety of different data sources.